opencdms/opencdms/docs/source/databases.rst

 Production
 ~~~~~~~~~~

-For some supported CDMSs, docker images exist for the exact database and version number that is commonly used in production:
+For some supported CDMSs, docker images exist for the exact database and version number that is commonly used in production.

+In each case, only one CDMS schema is restored.

 +------------------+---------------------------------------+------------------------------------+
 | CDMS             | Database                              | Notes                              |